Resources

 Damages for Intellectual Property Infringement in Canada

-The recoverable damages amount is often a key factor in a plaintiff’s decision to pursue litigation . . .
+The recoverable damages amount often influences a plaintiff’s decision to pursue intellectual property litigation.

 IP Commercialization

-SR&ED is a generous tax credit offered by the Canadian government to businesses operating in Canada attempting to advance technology in some way.
+SR&ED is a generous tax credit offered by the Canadian government to businesses that advance technology.

 How to Make a Business Plan for Commercializing Your Invention